 The facilities used by our current contract manufacturers and any future manufacturers to manufacture our product candidate must be inspected by the FDA during the review of our NDA.
 We do not control the manufacturing process of, and are completely dependent on, our contract manufacturers for compliance with the regulatory requirements, known as cGMPs, for manufacture of both active drug substances and finished drug products.
 If our contract manufacturers cannot successfully manufacture material that conforms to our specifications and the strict regulatory requirements of the FDA or others, the FDA may refuse to approve our NDA.
+The CRL that we received from the FDA in August 2020, as a result of deficiencies in the third-party manufacturing facility that manufactures PEDMARKTM on our behalf is a specific example of the risks associated with our third-party manufacturers.
 If the FDA or a comparable foreign regulatory authority does not approve our NDA because of concerns about the manufacture of our product candidate or if significant manufacturing issues arise in the future, we may need to find alternative manufacturing facilities, which would significantly impact our ability to develop our product candidate, to obtain marketing approval of our NDA or to continue to market our product candidate, if approved.
 Although we are ultimately responsible for ensuring compliance with these regulatory requirements, we do not have day-to-day control over a contract manufacturing organization ("CMO") or other third-party manufacturer's compliance with applicable laws and regulations, including cGMPs and other laws and regulations, such as those related to environmental health and safety matters.
 Any failure to achieve and maintain compliance with these laws, regulations and standards could subject us to the risk that we may have to suspend the manufacturing of our product candidate or that obtained approvals could be revoked, which would adversely affect our business and reputation.
 In addition, third-party contractors, such as our CMOs, may elect not to continue to work with us due to factors beyond our control.
-Although we have contracts in place, they may also refuse to work with us because of their own financial difficulties, business priorities or other reaso
+Although we have contracts in place, they may also refuse to work with us because of their own financial difficulties, business priorities or other reasons, at a time that is costly or otherwise inconvenient for us.
+If we were unable to find adequate replacement or another acceptable solution in time, our clinical trials could be delayed or our commercial activities could be harmed.